prateekma/LiveDashboard/Readme.md

 ```

 Your path variables should also be provided through the "Path X" and "Path Y" properties.
+To reset the dashboard, set the "Reset" boolean property to `true` once.
+It will automatically be set to `false` after the command is received.

 Make sure you change the IP from 10.51.90.2 in `livedashboard.py` to the IP address of your robot.
 If there are errors, make sure you install all dependencies through `pip`.